 - sharing the good news with one of their other teachers (like the reading teacher or counselor) who can check in with the student, too

-As students reach their goals, they can reflect on where they are and where they want to be.
-And then it’s on to creating the next goal!
-But that doesn’t mean we just sweep away any evidence of the goals they’ve already worked hard to meet.
+As students reach their goals, they can reflect on where they are now and what new goal should come next.
 You can keep their old goal sheets in their portfolios or even just in a file cabinet so they can look back on them at the end of the year!

 Helping students set behavioral and/or academic goals is one of my favorite things to do.
 If you’re ready to explore goal setting for students in September, just make sure you’re still talking about it in June!